dtr-org/docs.unit-e.io/reference/rpc/getaccountaddress.rst

 ``getaccountaddress "account"``

 DEPRECATED.
-Returns the current UnitE address for receiving payments to this account.
+Returns the current Unit-e address for receiving payments to this account.

 Argument #1 - account
 ~~~~~~~~~~~~~~~~~~~~~